Interpretability and Generalization Bounds for Learning Spatial Physics: Introduction

-where $u(x)$ the solution field, $f(x)$ the forcing function, and $k$ the material property, e.g. thermal conductivity.
-The solution to Eq.~(\ref{eqn:poisson-1d}) can be obtained by Green's function which maps a function $f(x)$ to solution $u(x)$ as follows:
+where $u(x), f(x), k$ are the solution, forcing function, and (constant) material coefficient, respectively.
+The solution to Eq.~(\ref{eqn:poisson-1d}) can be obtained using the Green's function which maps a function $f(x)$ to the solution $u(x)$ as follows: